 Our tutorial is called High Availability Deep Dive: Pacemaker, DRBD, MySQL Replication, and more! and it’s going to be the only full-day tutorial offered in this year’s conference.
 In it, Yves and I are going to cover

-- An overview of the Pacemaker cluster stack (the classic "this is Pacemaker" introduction)
+An overview of the Pacemaker cluster stack (the classic “this is

 -DRBD-backed MySQL replication (another classic and widely deployed scenario)